backyardbiomech/DeepLabCut/_sources/docs/Overviewof3D.md

 <img src="https://images.squarespace-cdn.com/content/v1/57f6d51c9f74566f55ecf271/1589578632599-HQENUYUIBI9KYTZA2WXV/ke17ZwdGBToddI8pDm48kBgERiRoVg6XJpnbAnG076FZw-zPPgdn4jUwVcJE1ZvWhcwhEtWJXoshNdA9f1qD7Y5_KuY_fkOEvGrDVB8aRb13EC_7Ld97nVeJG4MMJk1tqSdWG3KOMGCA68a4XjyT5g/3D.png?format=300w" width="350" title="DLC-3D" alt="DLC 3D" align="right" vspace = "50">

-**Our code base in this repo assumes you:**
+**ATTENTION: Our code base in this repo assumes you:**

-A. You have 2D videos and a DeepLabCut network to analyze them as described in the [main documentation](https://github.com/AlexEMG/DeepLabCut/blob/master/docs/UseOverviewGuide.md).
-This can be with multiple separate networks for each camera, or one network trained on all views (See [Nath*, Mathis* et al., 2019](https://www.biorxiv.org/content/10.1101/476531v1)).
+A. You have 2D videos and a DeepLabCut network to analyze them as described in the [main documentation](overview).
+This can be with multiple separate networks for each camera (less recommended), or one network trained on all views - recommended!
+(See [Nath*, Mathis* et al., 2019](https://www.biorxiv.org/content/10.1101/476531v1)).
+We also support multi-animal 3D with this code (please see [Lauer et al. 2022](https://doi.org/10.1038/s41592-022-01443-0)).

-B. You are using 2 cameras for 3D*.
+B. You are using 2 cameras, in a [stereo configuration](https://github.com/DeepLabCut/DeepLabCut/blob/5ac4c8cb6bcf2314a3abfcf979b8dd170608e094/deeplabcut/pose_estimation_3d/camera_calibration.py#L223), for 3D*.

 C. You have calibration images taken (see details below!).